Kazooki123/LunarDB/CONTRIBUTING.md

 LunarDB utilizes a variety of programming languages and technologies, each serving a specific purpose:

-- **C++** – The core functionality of LunarDB is implemented in C++ for performance optimization and memory management.
-- **Lua** – Lua is used for scripting and extending the system, offering flexibility in configuring and automating tasks within LunarDB.
-- **Rust** – Rust is employed for some of LunarDB's modules, ensuring memory safety and high concurrency without sacrificing performance.
-- **Elixir** - Used for things like clustering, monitoring and fault tolerance1
+- **Rust** - The core feature after the rewrite, it now supports lua with packages like `mlua` for bindings and sandboxing.
+Also used for modules.
-- **Ruby** - For Unit and Integrated testing, now it's no longer for module handling.
+- **Ruby** - For Unit and Integrated testing.

 ## How to Contribute